Neural Network Models

 Imagine you have a very simple equation, \(y = \beta_1 x\).
 Now let’s imagine you know that \(y = 20\) and \(x = 5\).
 However, you forgot how to do division!
 So you need backpropagation to find the value of \(\beta_1\).
 To start with the forward phase, let’s just randomly guess 3 for \(\beta_1\) - our random starting point.
 Going through the network, we will use this guess of \(\beta_1\) to get our final prediction of 15 (\(=3 \times 5\)).
 Since we know the true value of y is 20, we start with an error of \(20-15 = 5\).
 Now we look at the backward phase of backpropagation.
 First we need the derivative of our loss function (sum of squared error).
 Without going through all the calculus details here, the derivative of the squared error at a single point is 2 multiplied by the error itself.

 The next step in baackpropagation is to adjust our original value of \(\beta_1\) to account for this error and get a better estimate of \(\beta_1\).
-To do this we multiply the slope of error curve by the learning rate (set at some small constant like 0.05 to start) and then adjust the value of \(\beta_1\).
+To do this we multiply the slope of the error curve by the learning rate (set at some small constant like 0.05 to start) and then adjust the value of \(\beta_1\).

 Based on the figure above, our \(\beta_1\) was 3, but has been adjusted to 3.5 based on the learning rate and slope of the loss function.
 Now we repeat the process and go forward through the network.
 This makes our prediction 17.5 instead of 15.
 This reduces our error from 5 to 2.5.
 The process goes backwards again to adjust the value of \(\beta_1\) again.